willjrice/Tensorflow-Amoeba-Detection-Classification/README.md

 Information about how to further utilize labelImg can be found here.
 This will create xml files alongside your images to store annotation information.

 ### 3. Dataset Partition
 Once you have all your images annotated, you are going to want to split them into training and testing sets for the model.
-The standard ratio is 80:20 for training:testing; however, if your dataset is large enough, you may want to do 90:10 to maximize training.
+The standard ratio is 80:20 for training:testing; however, if your dataset is large enough, you may want to do 90:10 to maximize training data.

 While this may be done manually, pre-built code helps this go faster.
-Create the following directory: Tensorflow/scripts/preprocessing And put this file in it. cd into proprocessing and run:
+Create the following directory: _Tensorflow/scripts/preprocessing_ And put this file in it. cd into proprocessing and run:
 > python partition_dataset.py -x -i /path/to/Tensorflow/workspace/training_demo/images -r 0.2